-There are many foods which you can freeze, however attempting to correctly freeze salads and vegetables can be rather complicated.
-In short, if you are wondering if you can freeze lettuce, it is yes and no answer.
+There are many foods that you can freeze, however attempting to correctly freeze salads and vegetables can be rather complicated.
+In short, if you are wondering if you can freeze lettuce, it is a yes and no answer.

 The problem is, if you attempt to freeze and defrost it, the lettuce will turn mushy because it basically contains up to 96% of water content.

 If you want to learn how to do it the right way, where you can make lettuce ice cubes and use it for other recipes, we have got you covered.

 Before you attempt to freeze lettuce, ensure they are chopped into smaller sizes for the best results.

 - If you are using the head of an iceberg, you will need to chop it up into smaller pieces.

 - If you have a pre-shredded bag of lettuce, although the sizes are almost ideal, you can still chop them up into smaller sizes for the best results.

 - Use a paper towel to remove any excess water – the goal is to dry them out.

 - Place the lettuce into a zip lock bag or freezer bag to keep them tightly sealed.
 Although air-tight bags are essential, you could also use an ice cube tray to make lettuce cubes.